Archive for July, 2008

 multi-occur-in-matching-buffers: Allows one to search a subset of one’s open buffers or files specified as a regexp:

-Given a prefix argument and .* as its first argument this allows one to search all currently open buffers for a regexp.
+Given a prefix argument and .* as its first argument, this allows one to search all currently open buffers for a regular expression.

 Also (occur-1 regexp nil buffer-list) can be usefully adapted to search for other things.